-Kate Middleton Breaks Out Her Go-To Riding Boots to Visit a Farm (& Hold a Snake!)
+Kate Middleton Dons Her Go-To Riding Boots for a Farm Visit (and a Romantic Stroll with Prince William)

-Whether she’s attending a royal engagement or hanging out with a bunch of kids on a farm, Kate Middleton always dresses to impress.
+Whether she’s attending a royal engagement or hanging out with a bunch of cows, Kate Middleton always dresses to impress.

 The long tassel conker boots are expertly crafted from Spanish vegetable-dyed leather and feature a ladylike scalloped detail at the zipper panel.
 Optimal for outdoor activities, the soles are made from Goodyear Welted Comando rubber.
 They’re also cut close to the ankle to lengthen and slim the legs, which is always a plus in our book.